 THIS COVERAGE SECTION PROVIDES CLAIMS MADE COVERAGE, WHICH APPLIES ONLY TO "CLAIMS" FIRST MADE DURING THE "POLICY PERIOD", OR AN APPLICABLE EXTENDED REPORTING PERIOD.
-THE LIMIT OF LIABLITY TO PAY "LOSS" WILL BE REDUCED AND MAY BE EXHAUSTED BY "DEFENSE COSTS" UNLESS OTHERWISE SPECIFIED HEREIN, AND "DEFENSE COSTS" WILL BE APPLIED AGAINST THE RETENTION.
-IN NO EVENT WILL THE COMPANY BE LIABLE FOR "DEFENSE COSTS" OR THE AMOUNT OF ANY JUDGMENT OR SETTLEMENT IN EXCESS OF THE APPLICABLE LIMIT OF LIABILITY.
-READ THE ENTIRE POLICY CAREFULLY.

-item 1.
-C Centra 390 Or tion: I Florida Regional Workforce Development Board ange Ave, Suite 700 o, FL, 32801

-ltem 2.
-Limits o f Liability:

-(A) Maximum Limit of Liability for this Coverage Section for al each Policy Year : II Claims \$1,000,000.00

-(B) Sublimit for all Third Party Claims each Policy Year un Clause 2 -Third Party Liability: ider Insuring \$1,000,000.00

-ne Sublimit shown in (B) above is part of, and not in additi (A) above. on to, the Lim it of Liability

-Inless the Defense Outside the Limits of Liability Option is ne Limits of Liability will be reduced and may be exhauste

-Item 3.
-Retentio on:

-(A) Insu ring Clause 1: \$25,000.00

-(B) Insu ring Clause 2: \$25,000.00

-ltem 4.
-Pending g or Prior Date:

-(A) Insu ring Clause 1: May 31, 201 5

-(B) Insu ring Clause 2: May 31, 201 5

-- Item 5.
-Third Party Liability Coverage purchased: - Item 6.
-Defense Outside the Limits of Liability Option purchased:
+ST

+COSTS" THE RET AMOUN UNLES ABLITY TO PAY "LOSS" WILL BE REDUCED AND M S OTHERWISE SPECIFIED HEREIN, AND "DEFENSE N. IN NO EVENT WILL THE COMPANY BE LIABLE FO Y JUDGMENT OR SETTLEMENT IN EXCESS OF THE RE POLICY CAREFULLY.
+COSTS" WILL BE APPLIED AGAIN TS" OR THE item 1.
+Organization: Central Florida Regional Workforce Development Board 390 Orange Ave, Suite 700 Orlando, FL 32801 Item 2. m 2.
+Limits of Liability: aximum Limit of Liability for this Coverage Section for olicy Year: all Claims each \$2,000,000.00 (B) S ublimit for all Excess Benefit Transaction Excise Tax c \$100,000.00 al he Sublimit shown in (B) above is part of, and not in adoove. ess the Defense Outside the Limits of Liability Option is , , , Limits of Liability will be reduced and may be exhauste Item 3.
+Retention n (A) In: suring Clause 1: None (B) In: suring Clause 2: \$25,000.00 (C) Ins uring Clause 3: \$25,000.00 ltem 4.
+Pending g or Prior Date: May 31, 2015 ltem 5.
+Defense Outside the Limits of Liability Option purchased: Yes X No